attack68/rateslib/docs/source/g_instruments.rst

 - :ref:`Utilities and Instrument Combinations<combinations-doc>`, which allows things like *Spread trades*, *Butterflies*, *Portfolios* and a *Value* for a *Curve*.

-Each *Instrument* is its own Python *Class*, and it is sequentially constructed from other classes.
+Each *Instrument* is its own Python *Class*, and, commonly, are sequentially constructed from other classes.

 - First :ref:`Periods<periods-doc>` are defined in the ``rateslib.periods`` module.
 - Secondly :ref:`Legs<legs-doc>` are defined in the ``rateslib.legs`` module and these